 Mosquitoes are a parasite.
 Many herbs and essential oils have anti-parasitic properties that will discourage not only mosquitoes, but fleas and ticks as well.

 Proper nutrition is the foundation for thriving health.
 Proper nutrition for a carnivore is raw meat, bones and organs.
-While a home cooked diet is better then kibble or canned, processed foods, it is still lacking in the live enzymes, amino acids, etc. needed for perfect health.
-If you are interested in learning how to feed your dog a raw diet and just beginning your homework and research, please consider using a freeze dried or dehydrated raw diet in the mean time.
-At the very least, feed them a diet layered with dehydrated raw containg NO grains or potatoes so they are getting SOME live, vital nutrients.
+While a home cooked diet is better than kibble or canned, processed foods, it is still lacking in the live enzymes, amino acids, etc. needed for perfect health.
+If you are interested in learning how to feed your dog a raw diet and just beginning your homework and research, please consider using a freeze dried or dehydrated raw diet in the meantime that contains NO grains or potatoes and very little to no vegetables.

 If you live in a region with a large mosquito population and/or your dog has been on a not so perfect, kibble diet and regularly vaccinated until now, you may want to use an herbal/botanical approach which can be used with the support and supervision of a veterinary naturopath or qualified holistic veterinarian.

 Since the best way to prevent heartworms is clearly having the dogs immune system in tip top shape, I do want to share two products that science has proven work to improve the immune system:

 Medicinal mushrooms work together to boost the body's immune response to viruses, bacteria and many harmful pathogens.
 The formula Dr. Jeannie uses and recommends - K9 Adaptogen Myco Formula, delivers the health benefits of over 200 naturally occurring mushroom molecules now known to optimize overall immune system performance.